 > npm install --save firebase angularfire2

-No we are ready to start modify the application!
+No we are ready to start modifying the application!
 All source code up to this point can be found here.

 In the next part of this series, I add authentication.